 Nick and Diana

-We have a lovely home that has four bedrooms.
-Each child will have their own room.
-The best part of where we live, honestly, isn’t the house; it is the neighborhood.
-We love our neighborhood because it is a handful of young families with kids who are all within the same age of our own.
-You can find us most weekends hanging out together, playing with the kids together, and having a really great time at the nearby park or someone's backyard or taking turns hosting playdates.
+We love our home; it is the perfect design for our family.
+It has plenty of space, with each child having their own room.
+But the best part of where we live, honestly, isn’t the house; it is the neighborhood.
+We love our neighborhood because it is filled with families who have kids and growing families.
+You can find us most days hanging out, playing with the kids together, having a really great time at the nearby park, in someone’s backyard, or taking turns hosting playdates.
 We also have a pet-friendly neighborhood with lots of dogs.
 We have a small rescue dog who is really kind and gentle.
 He is a bit of a grandpa and sleeps most of the day.

 Our Extended Family

-We also enjoy traveling together.
-We have a goal to go to a new destination every year, mostly domestic trips, but we love to visit other countries as well to get immersed in other cultures.
+We love spending time together playing games, going to events, and hanging out.
+We really enjoy traveling.
+We have a goal to go to a new destination every year, mostly domestic trips, but we love to visit other countries to get immersed in other cultures.

-We have family dinners together every night.
-We love to have extended family get-togethers, from the random phone call get-togethers to the regular Sunday morning waffles with Papa Pat.
-We always make sure to carve out the time to eat together.
+Sitting down at the same table for nightly dinners is a must.
+We love spending holidays together and frequently see everyone.
+We love to have extended family get-togethers, from the random phone calls to the regular Sunday morning waffles with Papa.
+We always make sure to carve out time to eat together.

 Our Adoption Story

 We were both adopted.
-Diana was adopted from South Korea at around three months old, and Nick was adopted as a newborn.
+Diana was adopted from South Korea at around three months of age, and Nick was adopted as a newborn.
 We have two biological children but had some health difficulties with our last pregnancy, which resulted in a premature baby.
-(Our little man is thriving, and you would never know he was a preemie!)
-We had issues with our first pregnancy as well.
-As a result, we are no longer able to safely have any more biological children.
-Before we had children we discussed how amazing it would be to adopt, to grow our family the same way our families grew.
-When we had health issues with our second pregnancy, it was an easy choice to start the adoption process.
+Due to the health complications, we have decided it is not safe for Diana to be pregnant again.
+Before we had children, we discussed how amazing it would be to adopt, to grow our family the same way our parents grew theirs.
+When we had health issues with our second pregnancy, it was natural for us to pursue the adoption process.

 |Favorite Movie||Independence Day|